 Sometimes shortened to ‘ALE’, additional living expenses become relevant if your rental unit is deemed unlivable for safety or medical reasons.
 These reasons can range from earthquakes, floods, or even mandatory evacuation due to a forest fire.
 Being sure your policy includes ALE will help you carry on, and reduce the disruption to your life, not to mention the drain on your bank account.
 Reasonable and necessary expenses (like hotel and food costs), sometimes even moving costs, are typically reimbursed.
 Even things like meals or laundromat use may be covered if your temporary accommodations don’t include a kitchen or a laundry facility.

-We’re here to help you select affordable, comprehensive coverage.
-Review, or build a Tenants Insurance policy with one of our team members today.
+We’re here to help you select affordable, comprehensive tenant coverage.
+Review, or build a Tenants Insurance policy with one of our insurance agent team members in BC today.